Accelerator and Brake: Dynamic Persuasion with Dead Ends: Optimal Dynamic Persuasion

-As established by our decomposition, the optimal policy after $t^*$ must be able to be implemented through static information disclosure at time $t^*$; that is, the policy splits the interim belief $\mu_{t^*}$ into a set of posteriors, and these posteriors remain constant thereafter.
-This observation allows us to adopt the conventional \emph{belief-based} approach and formalize the dissuasion problem as follows
+As established by our decomposition, the optimal policy after $t^*$ is implementable through static information disclosure at time $t^*$; that is, the policy splits the interim belief $\mu_{t^*}$ into a set of posteriors that remain invariant thereafter.
+This observation allows us to adopt the conventional \emph{belief-based} approach and formalize the dissuasion subproblem as follows

-Here, $V_\text{NI}(t^*,\mu)$ and $W_\text{NI}(t^*,\mu)$ are the agent's and principal's indirect payoffs, respectively, conditional on reaching $t^*$ with posterior belief $\mu$.
+Here, conditional on reaching $t^*$ with posterior belief $\mu$, $V_\text{NI}(t^*,\mu)$ and $W_\text{NI}(t^*,\mu)$ are the agent's and principal's respective indirect payoffs.
 Constraint (BP) is the standard Bayesian plausibility condition.
-Constraint (U), inherited from our decomposition, is the requirement that the policy provides the promised continuation value $u$ to the agent.

-Problem (\ref{eq.kg}) is a static Bayesian persuasion problem with an additional linear constraint, a class of problems that has been extensively studied \citep{le2019persuasion,boleslavsky2020bayesian,doval2024constrained,chen2024information}.
+Constraint (U), inherited from our decomposition, ensures that the policy delivers the promised continuation value $u$ to the agent.
+Problem (\ref{eq.kg}) is a static Bayesian persuasion problem with an additional linear constraint, which has been extensively studied in the recent literature \citep{le2019persuasion,boleslavsky2020bayesian,doval2024constrained}.
 The problem can be solved by concavifying the Lagrangian \cite[Theorem 3.2]{doval2024constrained}.
-However, given that the value of the Lagrange multiplier associated with constraint (U) is endogenous, the support of the optimal signal can be trinary.
-Fortunately, we show that in the dissuasion problem, the optimal signal is always binary.
-Therefore, the structure of the optimal dissuasion policy, a signal with perfect good news, can be derived from the observation that the Lagrangian is decreasing inverse S-shaped.
-Intuitively, this acts as a brake because no news implies bad news: unless the agent receives the signal verifying the high state, his belief drops to a lower threshold $\mu_a>\mu_{t^*}$, inducing him to stop earlier than he otherwise would.
+However, given that the value of the Lagrange multiplier associated with constraint (U) is endogenous, the support of the optimal signal could be trinary.
+However, as shown in Step 6 of the proof of Theorem \ref{thetheorem}, the associated Lagrangian of \eqref{eq.kg} is decreasing and inverse-S shaped in the posterior belief.
+This geometric property restricts the optimal signal's support to at most two posteriors, thereby yielding a perfect-good-news signal.
+Intuitively, this acts as a brake because no news implies bad news---unless the agent receives the signal verifying the high state, his belief drops to a lower threshold $\mu_a>\mu_{t^*}$, inducing an earlier termination than would occur with the signal.